 MUSEUM HOURS FOREIGN FESTIVAL REQUESTS:

-VIDEO DATA BANK has most of Jem’s works.
+has most of Jem’s other works, including CHAIN.
 They deal primarily with institutional venues that wish to rent or buy work for classrooms, libraries, festivals, and other public exhibition.
 They will also sell some titles to individuals (for home use only).

-Email: email@example.com (703) 351-7507 For home use, the INSTRUMENT dvd can be ordered for $16, U.S. postage paid.
-Comes with an accompanying 16 page booklet, 2 extra short films: GLUE MAN, and LITTLE FLAGS, and 3 extra live Fugazi performances.
+(INSTRUMENT comes with accompanying 16 page booklet, 2 extra short films: GLUE MAN, and LITTLE FLAGS, and 3 extra live Fugazi performances.
 For public screenings, contact Dischord, VDB, or LUX.
-The BENJAMIN SMOKE dvd has 45 minutes of extra material, including: CAT POWER LIVE: FROM FUR CITY (2002, 16mm, 4:30) THE FOXX AND LITTLE VIC – Vic Chesnutt with T.Griffin and Catherine McRae (2001, 16mm, 6:30) GEORGIA THIEF – Smoke at the Clermont Lounge, Atlanta (2002, Super 8, 5:15 min.)
+BENJAMIN SMOKE dvd has 45 minutes of extra material, including: CAT POWER LIVE: FROM FUR CITY (2002, 16mm, 4:30) THE FOXX AND LITTLE VIC – Vic Chesnutt with T.Griffin and Catherine McRae (2001, 16mm, 6:30) GEORGIA THIEF – Smoke at the Clermont Lounge, Atlanta (2002, Super 8, 5:15 min.)

 In Europe, for BUILDING A BROKEN MOUSETRAP go to the Ex website shop:

-EMPIRES OF TIN, as well as the Vic Chesnutt record, NORTH STAR DESERTER, co-produced by Jem Cohen, are available through Constellation Records: http://www.cstrecords.com/mail_order/releases
+EMPIRES OF TIN, as well as the Vic Chesnutt record, NORTH STAR DESERTER, produced by Jem Cohen, are available through Constellation Records: //www.cstrecords.com/mail_order/releases

 INSTRUMENT and BENJAMIN SMOKE now available on dvd in France: